HangJie720/TCT_versionII-master/README.md

 ## Freezing the exported Graph
-If you then want to use the resulting model with your own or pretrained checkpoints as part of a mobile model, you can run freeze_graph to get a graph def with the variables inlined as constants using:
+If you then want to use the resulting model with your own or pretrained checkpoints as part of a mobile model, you can run freeze_inference_graph to get a graph def with the variables inlined as constants using:

 ```shell